manu7irl/klipper-DWC2-installer/README.md

 with these 2 together no need to use octoprint, so your hardware will not be bloated nor overloaded.
 I run mine on orangepi zero with H2+ CPU 512MB and it works nicely.
 Now the script is based on a new multi-session method, to make an ultimate "Klipper server" to connect multiple printers or only one if needed.
 You can by running it get klipper installed with DWC2 and octoprint, in less than 5 minutes!

+Do not run this script as root, as it will prevent you to do so.

 To run it:
 ```
 cd ~
+sudo apt install git -y
 git clone https://github.com/manu7irl/klipper-DWC2-installer
 cd klipper-DWC2-installer
-chmod +x
 ./installer.sh
 ```
 You will be presented to an interactive menu to install or update your system.